How To Remove Blood From Pillow Case? | Stain-Busting Secrets

 Step 5: Launder Normally But Avoid Heat

 Air drying is preferred after washing stained fabrics as you can inspect if further treatment is needed before exposing them to dryer heat.
+If the stain remains, repeat the cold soak and pretreatment before drying.

 The Science Behind Why Cold Water Works Best